jimfinnis/jcf12/content/teaching/CS123/examples/2/index.md

 }
 ```

-Now we can write *concrete* subclasses of Logger which actually does some logging (*concrete*
+Now we can write *concrete* subclasses of Logger which actually do some logging (*concrete*
 just means "not abstract").
 Here's one which just prints the messages to the console, as the previous version did: